Professionals should not go up against their regulator alone

-• deny applicant’s applications for a certificate to practice or
+• Deny your application for a certificate to practice

 If you plan to apply to the College or have received notice of complaint it is important that you have representation to protect your interests and defend your rights.

-• Responding to complaints and investigations at the College of Optometrists
+• Address grievances and inquiries made by the College of Optometrists

-• Representing optometrists at the Fitness to Practise Committee
+• Represent optometrists before the Fitness to Practice Committee

-• Representing optometrists in appeals before the Divisional Court of Ontario
+• Advocate for optometrists in proceedings at the Divisional Court of Ontario

 College of Optometrists of Ontario Discipline Committee Fitness to Practise Committee ICRC Alternative Dispute Resolution Registration